mushfiqur0002/Mobile-Game-Project/README.md

 Week 4 is the beginning of Prototyping.
-This week's focus was the following:
+This week's focus were the following:
-- Create a quick scene to test gyro control on a simple sphere on a flat plane.
+- Create a quick scene to test gyro control with a simple sphere on a flat plane.
 - Test collectable mechanics and display the amount on the screen

 The player has to collect the " stars as collectables and a counter is displayed on the top.